Browse our categories:

 • Assisting with procedures: A CVICU nurse may assist and support doctors and other medical professionals by helping to insert pulmonary artery catheters, arterial lines, and central lines.
 They may also assist in managing different kinds of cardiac monitoring equipment.

-• Providing post-operative care: CVICU nurses may be responsible for caring for patients undergoing or who have come out of specific cardiac surgery procedures, such as coronary artery bypass grafting or valve replacement.
+• Providing post-operative care: CVICU nurses may be responsible for caring for patients during and after specific cardiac surgery procedures, such as coronary artery bypass grafting or valve replacement.
 They may be in charge of closely monitoring the patient’s recovery, helping to manage a patient’s pain, and ensuring proper wound care.

 • Educating patients and families: A CVICU nurse can help educate patients and their families about patients’ conditions.
-Upon discharge, a cardiovascular intensive care unit nurse also gives the patient instructions for taking medications and suitable steps to take for at-home after-care.
+Upon discharge, a cardiovascular intensive care unit nurse also gives patients instructions for taking medications and suitable steps for at-home after-care.

-• Collaborating with the healthcare team: CVICU nurses will likely collaborate closely with doctors, surgeons, respiratory therapists, and other medical specialists to create and carry out a thorough treatment plan for every patient admitted to the cardiovascular intensive care unit.
+• Collaborating with the healthcare team: CVICU nurses collaborate closely with doctors, surgeons, respiratory therapists, and other medical specialists to create and implement a thorough treatment plan for every patient admitted to the cardiovascular intensive care unit.

 What Technical Skills Does a CVICU Nurse Need?

-Cardiovascular intensive care unit nurses are like technical wizards.
+Cardiovascular intensive care unit nurses are technical wizards.
 That’s because the complex nature of CVICU machinery requires nurses to understand the machines’ functionality and operation on a deep level.
-Plus, technical issues and emergencies are inevitable in CVICU nursing.
+Technical issues and emergencies are inevitable in CVICU nursing.
 Add that to constantly making critical decisions under pressure, and you can see why CVICU nurses need an impeccable ability to troubleshoot and respond to technical issues.

 Overall, nurses must have expert clinical and technical skills to provide patients with adequate care in the cardiovascular intensive care unit.
 The following are some standard requirements to work in the CVICU: